Marcelle-Samir/mp3_player_YOCTO/README.md

 ### Getting started

-- Create a Folder named (let's name it YOCTO)
+- Create a Folder (let's name it YOCTO)

 then, in that folder start to get the elementary layers